-Oxygen treatment methods from the 1920s are still being used in hospitals today
+Oxygen treatment methods from the 1920s are still being used to treat patients

-This is dangerous for patients, time consuming for medical staff, and expensive for society
+This is inaccurate, time consuming, and expensive for society

-Oxygen therapy today is based on a 100-year-old method, where manual adjustments are made to try to keep the patient’s oxygen saturation within a certain range.
-But it is hard to dose accurately, as levels of oxygen in the blood can rise and fall in a matter of moments.
-The patient only receives the correct oxygen dosage in just under half of the time.
-Both too much and too little oxygen can be harmful.
+Oxygen therapy as we know it today is based on a 100-year-old method, where manual adjustments are made to try to keep the patient’s oxygen saturation within a certain range as both too much and too little oxygen can be harmful.
+It is difficult to dose accurately, as levels of oxygen in the blood can rise and fall in a matter of moments.
+In addition, the patient only receives the correct oxygen dosage in just under half of the time.
 If the patient does not receive the correct dosage, there is a risk of tissue damage, inhibited breathing, or the need for respiratory treatment.

 Expensive for society

 An estimated 328 million people suffer from the lung-disease Chronic Obstructive Pulmonary Disease, COPD.
 When a COPD patient is admitted, many man-hours of the nursing staff are used for the monitoring of and countless manual adjustments to their oxygen levels.
-Furthermore, the imprecise dosing of oxygen can create unforeseen complications, both lengthening hospitalisation and increasing the mortality rate.
+Furthermore, the imprecise dosing of oxygen can create unforeseen complications, both lengthening hospitalisation and increasing the mortality rate and in 2025, COPD is expected to become the leading cause of death.
+1)

 CE marked

-O2matic PRO 100 is an IIB-classed medical device and is CE marked by TÜV SÜD.
+O2matic PRO 100 and HOT 100 are IIB-classed medical devices and are CE marked by TÜV SÜD.

 O2matic ApS is ISO13485 certified.